agilepixels/laravel-resource-abilities/README.md

 #### Adding multiple gates/policies

 It may be the case that you want to add a policy but also some other gates.
+Or perhaps even multiple policies for one model.
+This may be achieved by passing a closure to the `abilities()` method.

 [comment]: <> (TODO Closure)